Distribution Dispatch Control Center (DDCC)

 Introduction of DDCC

-The term Distribution Automation generally includes distribution monitoring systems, feeder automation, demand-side management, automatic meter reading, and automatic charting.
+The term Distribution Automation generally includes distribution monitoring systems, demand-side management, automatic meter reading, and automatic charting.
 TPC has been committed to distribution automation since 1992.
-After more than ten years of hard work, several automation systems such as distribution monitoring systems, feeder automation, and AM / FM map information systems have implemented.
+After more than ten years of hard work, several automation systems such as distribution monitoring systems, and AM / FM map information systems have been implemented.
 These systems are usually provided by different manufacturers and have different functions.
-Based on the experience gained from previous pilot systems, TPC has formulated its guidelines for future automation of power distribution and will continue to promote several automated feeders from 2003 to 2027 in order to provide fault detection, isolation, and restoration (FDIR) function.

 At present, there are 21 Siemens systems and 1 SNC Lavalin system in operation.
-These systems have been implemented since 2004 and are designed to manage 22kV and 11kV distribution feeders in Taiwan.
+These systems have been implemented since 2004 and are designed to manage 22 kV and 11 kV second substation in Taiwan.